jb5k/way_of_stock/ApplicationRelease.md

 * *enabled*: A flag set to true to indicate application should be deployed.
 If this key is not set, then the release process defaults it to true.

-An example of an application data bag
+An example of an application data bag:

 ```json
       {